pixee/docs/docs/rules/list/codeql_java_jwt-signature-check.md

 |------------|---------------------------|---------------------|
  | Medium     | Merge After Investigation | Yes (CodeQL)        |

-This PR switches to Json Web Token (JWT) parsing APIs that perform signature validation.
+This rule switches Json Web Token (JWT) parsing APIs to versions that perform signature validation.

 Unfortunately the method names in JWT parsing with the `io.jsonwebtoken.jjwt` library don't convey the risk difference in usage.
 Although the `parseClaimsJws()` and `parseClaimsJwt()` methods perform signature validation, the `parse()` method does not.